facebookarchive/AsyncDisplayKit/_docs/control-node.md

 next: button-node.html
 ---

 ASControlNode is the ASDK equivalent to UIControl.
-You don't create instantce of ASControlNode directly.
+You don't create instances of ASControlNode directly.
 Instead, you can use it as a subclassing point when creating controls of your own.
-In fact, <a href = "#">ASTextNode</a> and <a href = "#">ASImageNode</a> are subclasses of ASControlNode which means they can easily be used in the same way you would normally use a UIButton.
+In fact, <a href = "/docs/text-node.html">ASTextNode</a>, <a href = "/docs/image-node.html">ASImageNode</a>, <href = "#">ASVideoNode</a> and <a href = "/docs/video-node.html">ASMapNode</a> are all subclasses of ASControlNode.

+This fact is especially useful when it comes to image and text nodes.
+Having the ability to add target-action pairs means that you can use any text or image node as a button without having to rely on creating gesture recognizers, as you would with text in UIKit, or creating extraneous views as you might when using UIButton.

 ### Control State

 Like UIControl, ASControlNode has a state which defines its appearance and ability to support user interactions.
 Its state can be one of any state defined by `ASControlState`.

 <div class = "highlight-group">
 <span class="language-toggle"><a data-lang="objective-c" class = "active objcButton">Objective-C</a></span>